- What causes belted magnum cases to not chamber after the second or

 to experienced shooters (including the U.S. Secret Service), long range shooters, and hunting guides around the world.

-- With a "Five Star" product rating at MidwayUSA, why are your dies seldom in stock
+- With a "Five Star" product rating at MidwayUSA, why don't they keep your dies not in stock

 anymore?